-The role of ICT (information and communication technology) is interesting when it is implemented in the most concrete part of students' studies, the practicum of kindergarten students.
+The role of ICT (information and communication technology) is interesting when it is implemented in the most concrete part of student-teachers' studies; the practicum in kindergarten.
 For evaluating different aspects of ICT, Kairamo (1999) presents a useful tool (Figure 1).